santhoshpandi/currency-converter-react/README.md

 ## Overview

-The **Currency Converter** is a React-based web application that allows users to convert currencies from one type to another, using real-time exchange rates.
-The app utilizes **Tailwind CSS** for styling, **Vite** for fast development, and the **Frankfurter API** to fetch live exchange rates for various global currencies.
+The **Currency Converter** is a `React`-based web application that allows users to convert currencies from one type to another, using real-time exchange rates.
+The app utilizes `Tailwind CSS` for styling, `Vite` for fast development, and the `Frankfurter API` to fetch live exchange rates for various global currencies.
 It also includes a custom hook for a smooth sliding effect as elements appear in the viewport.

 ## Developed by

-- **Santhosh Pandi** -- **Live Preview** https://github.com/santhoshpandi/currency-converter-react
+- `Santhosh Pandi` -- **Live Preview** https://github.com/santhoshpandi/currency-converter-react

 ## Screenshots